-If you do not wish to disclose your financial circumstances, the full cost of services will apply, and you may be asked to make your own arrangements with the care home to fund your care.
+If you do not wish to disclose your financial circumstances, the full cost of services will apply, and you will be asked to make your own arrangements with the care to fund your care.
+For more information, please see the leaflet "Funding your own support".